mlco2/codecarbon/docs/_sources/visualize.rst.txt

 Each project can be divided into several experiments, and in each experiment several runs can happen.
 The total emissions of experiments is shown on the barchart on the right hand side, and the runs on the bubble chart on the left hand side.
-If ever your project has several experiments you can switch from one experiment's runs in the bubble chart to another's by clicking the bar chart.
+If ever your project has several experiments you can switch from one experiment's runs in the bubble chart to another by clicking the bar chart.

 .. image:: ./images/Experiment-run.png
             :align: center